 Ensure your dog is receiving plenty of mental and physical exercise.
 Most dogs require at least 45 minutes – 1 hour of physical exercise a day.
 Once their energy is properly expelled, you can practice basic skills or tricks.

 Practice, Practice, Practice!

 Take 30 seconds to 5 minutes a day to practice setting boundaries, practicing manners and buffing up obedience skills.
-This is not time consuming, but requires awareness!
-Training opportunity ideas include: mealtime, before going through doorways, before being let off leash, before food bowl or toy delivery, between every throw of a ball and before greeting strangers.
+This is not time-consuming, but requires awareness!
+Training opportunity ideas include mealtime, before going through doorways, before being let off-leash, before food bowl or toy delivery, between every throw of a ball and before greeting strangers.
 Ask them to do something before receiving any of the above life rewards!

 Use all of these techniques and incorporate each of them in your day to day routine.
-You will be pleasantly surprised what you can accomplish with awareness and small practice sessions each day.
+You will be pleasantly surprised by what you can accomplish with awareness and small practice sessions each day.